Cointel (COLS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Cointel Historical Price

-According to the latest data gathered on Cointel live price page, the current price of Cointel is 0.0244USD.
+According to the latest data gathered on Cointel live price page, the current price of Cointel is 0.02424USD.
 The circulating supply of Cointel(COLS) is

 In the past 24 hours, Cointel has shown a price movement of